 Admission authorities must set ('determine') admission arrangements annually.
-Where changes are proposed to admission arrangements, they must be consulted on at least every 7 years.
+Where changes are proposed to admission arrangements1, the admission authority must first publicly consult on those arrangements.
+If no changes are made to admission arrangements, they must be consulted on at least every 7 years.
 Consultation must be for a minimum of 6 weeks and must take place between 1 October and 31 January of the year before those arrangements are to apply.
-For example: for arrangements which are to apply to applications made from September 2022 (for entry in September 2023), consultation must be completed by 31 January 2022.
+For example: for arrangements which are to apply to applications made from September 2023 (for entry in September 2024), consultation must be completed by 31 January 2023.
 This consultation period allows parents, other schools, religious authorities and the local community to raise any concerns about proposed admission arrangements.